Social Media Guidelines & Sample Copy

 - Use video.
-Take advantage of the Storyvine App and templates to make a video.
 Share it on your channels.
 Live stream videos are also engaging.
 Consider a livestream with a quick Q&A with a user of your program/services or executive director, your organization’s Colorado Gives Day activities or your services in action.
-If you can’t create a live video, post your Storyvine videos and encourage your fans to make and share a Donor Video.
+If you can’t create a live video, post your recorded videos and encourage your fans to make and share a donor video.

 - Use the advertise feature in the platform.
 Whether this means “boosting” a successful post you’ve had on Facebook or creating an ad for Twitter, many organizations use the pay-to-play method of social media to increase their reach.